 6. Tokyo University, Hongo Campus

 If you’ve ever wondered why Tokyo University’s logo has a ginkgo leaf — take a tour around the Hongo Campus this autumn to find out.
-The University’s Hongo Campus is a desirable location not just for students and academics, but also for people who want a little piece and quiet away from crowds.
+The University’s Hongo Campus is a desirable location not just for students and academics, but also for people who want a little peace and quiet away from crowds.
 In autumn, the campus’ countless ginkgo trees turn bright yellow and when the leaves fall, the whole area becomes an endless yellow carpet, forming an absolutely stunning sight.
 The Sanshiro Pond on campus, which became widely known after the publication of the novel Sanshiro by Soseki Natsume (it’s where the protagonist first meets the woman he falls in love it), is also a beautiful place to enjoy some peace and quiet.

 When: Late November to early December